MichaelSteinert/FdoAssetFetcher/README.md

 # About this repository

-It contains two proof-of-concepts for provider connectors.

-Minimal provider connector:
+It contains a proof-of-concept for the FDO-EDC adapter.
+For demonstration and testing purposes a minimal provider connector service is included as well.

+## Minimal Asset Provider Service

-- Allows to create example assets
+- Allows to create example assets which then can be fetched by the "App" and published as FDO.
-- Daemon (connector service)

-App:
-- Checks daemon for new objects
-- If there are new assets, they will be published as FDO

 ### 1. Build the connector